-If relations and shapes are well-described, few studies focus on attributes.
-The representation of this feature is essential in the context of BIM.
-In effect, it allows characterizing objects in order to enrich the final 3D representation.
-They include information about materials, (texture, age, cost, etc.) and can inform also on the state of conservation and on the documentation of historic building, for instance, whether the object has been replaced or restored,
+Unlike relations and shapes that are well-described, few studies focus on attributes description.
+Attributes allows characterizing objects in order to enrich the final 3D representation.
+They include information about materials, (texture, age, cost, etc.) and can inform also on the state of conservation and on the documentation of historic building, for instance, whether the object has been replaced or restored.